mkgeomatics/mkgeomatics.github.com/source/about/index.markdown

 footer: true
 ---

-In August of 2013, I will have taken on a new role as a GIS Data Engineer for [Tableau Software](http://www.tableausoftware.com).
+I'm currently working as a GIS Data Engineer for [Tableau Software](http://www.tableausoftware.com).
+My day-to-day involves working with Open Source geospatial data processing.
+I love Python!
-I recently ended a nearly four-year term as GIS Analyst at the Seattle-based environmental engineering firm, [RIDOLFI Inc](http://www.ridolfi.com).
+Before that, I worked a four-year term as GIS Analyst at the Seattle-based environmental engineering firm, [RIDOLFI Inc](http://www.ridolfi.com).
 In that role, I coordinated with a wide-variety of agency and tribal government clients, working on GIS development and spatial analysis projects.
 In addition to my external clients, I acted as the primary GIS support for a staff of